Oludefiyinfoluwa06/Todo/README.md

 # Todo App

-This web application uses the context api to handle all of the operations, taiilwindcss for the styling and it includes the following features:
+This web application is developed using React JS and TypeScript and it uses the context api to handle all of the operations, taiilwindcss for the styling and it includes the following features:

 1. Create: Add a new todo.
 2. Read: Display a list of todos.